On this page

 The Certified Information Systems Security Professional (CISSP) is the world's most recognized cybersecurity certification, issued by (ISC)².
 Unlike entry-level security certifications, CISSP is designed for experienced security professionals in management and senior technical roles.

 CISSP validates expertise across eight security domains and is often required for senior cybersecurity analyst positions, security management roles, and government security clearance positions.
-The certification is DOD 8570 approved and recognized globally as the gold standard for security professionals.
+The certification is DOD 8570 approved and recognized globally as the benchmark for security professionals.

 - Global Recognition: Accepted worldwide as the premier security certification